Research Experience for Undergraduates Site:

-Summer 2013 Funded by the National Science Foundation (NSF)
+Summer 2018 Sponsored by the National Science Foundation

-The University of Colorado invites undergraduates to apply for a summer Research Experience for highly motivated students interested in solar and space physics.
-Students will work with scientists at the University of Colorado’s Laboratory for Atmospheric and Space Physics (LASP) or at the National Center for Atmospheric Research’s (NCAR) High Altitude Observatory (HAO), NOAA’s Space Weather Prediction Center (SWPC), the Southwest Research Institute (SwRI), North West Research Associates (NWRA), or Atmospheric & Space Technology Research Associates (ASTRA) on projects spanning the field of solar and space physics, from instrument hardware to data analysis to modeling of the Sun-Earth system.
+The University of Colorado invites undergraduates to apply for a paid summer research experience for highly motivated students interested in solar and space physics.
+Students will come to Boulder, Colorado for 10 weeks to work on a research project with a mentor.
+The topic areas span the field of solar and space physics, from instrument hardware to data analysis to modeling of the Sun, the Sun-Earth system, the near-Earth environment, or the heliosphere.

-The program begins with a summer school in solar and space physics and continues with seminars and discussions while you work at one of the participating laboratories, providing peer-to-peer collaboration opportunities.
+The program begins with a week-long summer school in solar and space physics and continues with seminars and discussions while you work at one of the participating laboratories, providing peer collaboration opportunities.
 At the end of the summer, you will present your research findings.

 Who should apply

-$500/week – In addition, participants will be provided with dorm housing and a food allowance.
-A travel stipend of $500 will be provided.
+$500/week, plus apartment-styled dorm housing and a food allowance.
+A travel stipend of $600 will also be provided.